About Boston College

 Additional information is available at the University Health Services website: www.bc.edu/healthservices.
 For additional information regarding services or insurance, call 617-552-3225 or visit the Primary Care Center at 2150 Commonwealth Avenue.

-- Completion of the Tuberculosis Screening Form is also required.
+- Completion of the Tuberculosis Screening/Testing Form and accompanying testing if needed.

 University Counseling Services (UCS) provides counseling, psychological, and psychiatric services to the students of Boston College.
 The goal of UCS is to assist students in understanding and solving problems that interfere with their personal development and success as students.
-Services available include individual counseling and psychotherapy, psychiatric services, consultation, evaluation, and referral.
+Services available include individual and group counseling and psychotherapy, psychiatric services, web based resources, consultation, evaluation, and referral.
 Students wishing to make an appointment should call 617-552-3310.

 The mission of the Volunteer and Service Learning Center is to support students who seek opportunities to serve others.
 We do this by communicating volunteer needs, running programs in the community, offering advisement and resources for service initiatives, providing educational opportunities, and collaborating with other University departments who engage with students in service.
 The Center supports the education and formation of our students by promoting conscientious service in the context of Catholic social teaching and contemporary Jesuit education.